tanguy-fgl/Xera-enhanced/README.md

 - [SendGrid](https://sendgrid.com/free/).

 ### 🤔 Help
-If you require assistance, please proceed to [our forum](https://fourm.xera.eu.org/) (no longer working), where you can find the answers to many questions and also ask your own.
-You can also [open an issue here](https://github.com/mahtab2003/Xera/issues/new) if you have discovered a bug or have an issue, although the forum is still the preferred way, especially for feature requests.
-In any way, please ensure your topic has not been previously discussed, and if it has contribute to that discussion instead of making a new one when you can.
+If you require assistance, please [open an issue here](https://github.com/mahtab2003/Xera/issues/new) if you have discovered a bug, have an issue or a feature request.
+Please ensure your topic has not been previously discussed, and if it has contribute to that discussion instead of making a new one when you can.

 ### 🚴‍♂️ TO-DO List
 - Self-signed SSL certificates Module for Xera (Pending).